 New tech allows for real-time asset allocation, adjusting priorities based on live data and threat levels.
 Border patrols, drones and other mobile assets, and communication networks can be dynamically redirected, ensuring that resources are deployed where they’re needed most.

-New tech learns.
-With continuous feedback loops, machine learning systems evolve alongside emerging threats, making the entire border security infrastructure not only responsive but resilient.
+With continuous feedback loops, these systems evolve alongside emerging threats — making border security infrastructure not only responsive but resilient.

 In this new tech paradigm, decision-making becomes fluid.
 No longer stuck at the top, but able to move seamlessly across levels of command.
 Thanks to improved data synthesis and delivery, operators at every level can make informed decisions tailored to their scope and context.
 This means that the centre of command can be shifted between the command levels and focus where it’s the most relevant.